ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-home/mill-race-bridge-barn.md

 <!--more-->

+> "Being a part of the grist mill lot…beginning in the center of the Creek Road eighty-two links easterly from the center of the bridge crossing the Mill race..."
+>
 > "As a young boy, [Carl English] and his brother had been part of a work crew hired to fill in the creek / stream that ran from the mill pond (between you and the Dalebrook)...across B'dale Rd...through what's now an empty field between the Andersson's and the Todi's property....into Six Mile Creek.
 There was a bridge near 475 giving it the nickname "bridge's house" or something like that.
 This fill-in, while successful, resulted in fairly unstable land."

 {{% toc "Jump To:" %}}